 BBC: What will be some of Goorsha’s signature dishes?

 FASIL: Some of the signature dishes are vegan dishes that would typically be served during the fasting season in Ethiopia and some are meat dishes.
 However, we are adding a modern twist to some of these dishes to fit the American sensibility.
-The ribeye and goden (short ribs) tibs are the signature dish for Goorsha.
-These two are beef/lamb quips with chef’s special chili pepper sauce.
-From the vegetarian/vegan category our signature dish is the veggie combo, which includes shiro (chick pea powder stew), spicy red lentil stew, collard greens cooked with spice and fosolia (green beans and carrots flavored with herbs).
+The ribeye and goden tibs (short ribs) are the signature dish for Goorsha: beef and lamb with the chef’s special chili pepper sauce.
+From the vegetarian/vegan category, our signature dish is the veggie combo, which includes shiro (chick pea powder stew), spicy red lentil stew, collard greens cooked with spices and fosolia (green beans and carrots flavored with herbs).

-FASIL: Craft beer is on top of our list.
-We are trying to bring the Ethiopian flavor but with some local brewers that complement the Ethiopian beer flavors.
-It’s not just about the culture but promoting the local brewers.
+FASIL: Craft beer is on the top of our list.
+We are trying to bring the Ethiopian flavor but with some local brewers that complement Ethiopian beer flavors.
+It’s not just about the culture, but promoting the local brewers too.

-We will also serve house made cocktails.
-This is very exciting because we are experimenting on unique cocktails that our customers would love.
+We will also serve house-made cocktails.
+This is very exciting because we are experimenting with unique cocktails that we think our customers will love.

 The coffee ceremony is big in Ethiopia.
-We plan to have this ceremony on selected days to start, probably during the weekend.
-We hope to hold it outside on the patio and draw in crowds who wan to enjoy it.
+We plan to have this ceremony on select days to start, probably during the weekend.
+We hope to hold it outside on the patio and draw in crowds who want to enjoy it.

-FASIL: I would suggest the vegetarian combo.
-This dish is full of flavors.
-It is a mix of familiar tastes such as green beans and collard greens, but it also has a twist to it: shiro and spicy lentils, which are my favorite.
+FASIL: I would suggest the vegetarian combo; this dish is full of flavors.
+It’s a mix of familiar tastes such as green beans and collard greens, but it also has a twist to it: shiro and spicy lentils, which are my favorite.

-The experience of eating with your hand might be different.
-The texture of enjera (bread) will be a surprise since its fermented and has a slightly sour taste to it.
+The experience of eating with your hands might be different.
+The spongy texture of injera (bread) will be a surprise since it’s fermented and has a slightly sour taste to it.
 However, combined with the rich flavors of the sauces, I believe it’s an amazing experience.

 FASIL: It will be a bar, restaurant, and overall gathering place.
-We would like to create a dining experience where people will have the opportunity to gather and mingle.
+We would like to create a dining experience where people have the opportunity to gather and mingle.
 The dining area will showcase the tradition and culture of Ethiopia with unique art.
-The outside sitting area/patio will be shaded and we look forward to sharing the tradition of our coffee ceremony with the Durham community out there on selected dates.
+The outside seating/patio area will eventually be shaded and we look forward to sharing the tradition of our coffee ceremony with the Durham community out there on select dates.

-Construction is underway and Goorsha hopes to open this spring at 910 W Main St., Durham.
+Construction is underway and Goorsha hopes to open this spring/summer at 910 W Main St., Durham.